YBronst/Asrock-Z690-PG-Reptide/README.md

 With these EFIs, macOS Tahoe 26 also works.
 But until there no OCLP patch - Broadcom WiFi does not work.

+The MacPro-OpenCore-1.0.5-Z690PG-R-12700kf fully compatible with macOS Ventura 13,macOS Sonoma 14 and macOS Sequoia 15.
 The MacPro-Clover-5162-Z690PG-R-12700kf-Sequoia is backward compatible with macOS Sonoma 14 (Just move the kexts from folder 15 to folder 14).
 The MacPro-Clover-5162-Z690PG-R-12700kf-Ventura for macOS Ventura 13 only.